ampproject/amp.dev/content/docs/tutorials/converting/building-page.md

 Powered by AMP ⚡ HTML
 ```

-The AMP JavaScript library includes an [AMP validator](https://www.ampproject.org/docs/guides/validate.html) that will tell you if there is anything that is keeping your page from being a valid AMP document.  **Enable** the AMP validator by adding this fragment identifier to your document URL:
+The AMP library includes an [AMP validator](https://www.ampproject.org/docs/guides/validate.html) that will tell you if there is anything that is keeping your page from being a valid AMP document.  **Enable** the AMP validator by adding this fragment identifier to your document URL:

 ```text
 #development=1